Where do Leadbeater’s Possums live?

 How can we stop Leadbeater’s Possum becoming extinct?

 Like many Australian animals, Leadbeater’s Possum is critically endangered because of habitat loss.
-The possums nest in the hollows of old trees (150-200+ years), but very old rotting trees eventually collapse.
+The possums nest in the hollows of old trees (150-200+ years), but very old decaying trees eventually collapse.
 Logging and the increased number of bushfires in recent years in Victoria have reduced the numbers of such trees available.
 Many of the remaining trees that are suitable are in Victoria’s prime timber production areas and at risk from destructive industrial logging followed by “regeneration” burning.

 Therefore, the best chance to prevent extinction of this rare and lovely creature involves the re-establishment and protection of their native forests with enough old trees to support the possum’s habitat needs.
 This will take time and needs to be started now.